azhur/interview/forex-mtl/README.md

 ## Things to improve
+ - add more unit tests to cover more scenarios
  - handle `One-Frame` errors more accurately
    - `One-Frame` returns 200(OK) for quota reached errors, and for invalid currency pairs too, currently those will be mapped to `Forex` GenericError (500).
  - add logging, metrics, tracing
  - create generic error handlers
- - more unit tests
- - handle stale cache data when the `One-Frame` is down.
+ - handle stale cache data when the `One-Frame` is down for a long time.
  - custom value classes for bid and ask (one-frame response), or just ignore them and don't parse